What to Do in Vilnius, Lithuania

 If you are ready to splash out, Vilnius has 4-5 star hotels to offer.
 Among them are The Narutis Hotel, Radisson Blue Astorija, Amberton or Hotel Congress.

-Markets and Shopping?
+Markets and Shopping in Vilnius

 Farmers markets are held as well, there you can buy sausage, cheese, herbs, fruit, vegetable, home-made bread, honey, etc.

-Events and Festivals?
+Events and Festivals in Vilnius

 Kristupas Summer Festival June-September offers a number of concerts to everyones taste, do check their free concerts times and venues.